Park Naturalists: Job Duties & Career Requirements

 Alternate Career Options

 Forest and Conservation Worker

 Those interested in a career as a firefighter should earn a high school diploma and emergency medical technician (EMT) certification.
 Some locations offer apprenticeships, and extensive on-the-job training is required for all firefighters.
 Other certifications may also be available, and some individuals start out as volunteer firefighters.
-In 2012, the BLS revealed a median annual wage of $45,250 for firefighters, but predicted slower than average job growth of 7% from 2012-2022.
+In 2015, the BLS revealed a median annual wage of $46,870 for firefighters, but predicted average job growth of 5% from 2014-2024.